Youth Mobility Scheme Visa (T5)

 Children you’re financially responsible for;

-Already been in the UK under the scheme or in the former ‘working holidaymaker’ category.
+Already been in the UK under the scheme.

-If your application for a Tier 5 Youth Mobility Scheme visa is successful you will be given a visa to live and work in the UK for up to 24 months (if you turn 31 while you are in the UK, you can stay for as long as your visa is valid).
+If your application for a Youth Mobility Scheme Visa (T5), is successful you will be given a visa to live and work in the UK for up to 24 months (if you turn 31 while you are in the UK, you can stay for as long as your visa is valid).

 There is a limit on the number of places available under the Tier 5 Youth Mobility Scheme route.
 This limit is split between the countries.

-Tier 5 Youth Mobility Scheme visa holders cannot switch into any other category of the Points Based System without leaving the UK.
+The Youth Mobility Scheme Visa (T5), holders may be able to switch into the Skilled Worker route without leaving the UK.